Areas of focus

 We live in a digital age.
 Disruptive technology, scientific advancements, and a global pandemic have forever changed the way we live and work.
 Our digital tools allow us to innovate, accelerate growth, and connect with one another as never before, but they often come with unexpected consequences.

 Is artificial intelligence a force for good or a threat to our humanity?
 What are the consequences of our modern communications ecosystem for national security, human rights, and geopolitics?
 What will the rise of 5G networks, smart cities, robotization, and the internet of things mean for our daily lives?
 How does the rise of surveillance capitalism affect how we buy, interact, and behave in the world?
 What, if anything, should be done to regulate, reverse, or restrain this rapid acceleration?

-Faculty lead: Ron Deibert
+Faculty leads: Jonathan Craft and Ron Deibert

 The Political Economy of Innovation